-In a recent study, researchers discovered that participants who wore trackers for 18 months actually lost less weight than people who didn't.
-One possible reason?
-People may feel that the mere act of wearing a fitness tracker counts as being healthy, rather than actually doing healthy things like exercising and eating right.
+The downside to fitness trackers?
+In a 2016 study, researchers discovered that participants who wore trackers for 18 months actually lost less weight than people who didn't.
+One possible reason is that people may feel that the mere act of wearing a fitness tracker counts as being healthy, rather than actually doing healthy things like exercising and eating right.
 Keep this in mind if you get one and aim to defy the odds!

-Although the pill bottle isn't widely available yet, it is worth trying if you have the opportunity—it's a great way to remember to take your medication.
+The pill bottle may be worth trying if you want a new way to remember to take your medication.
 However, it's not a cure-all.
 A survey of 10,000 patients found that most people skip pills for reasons like cost and unpleasant side effects, rather than forgetfulness.

 Many of us fail to get the recommended 8 glasses of water a day.
 Smart water bottles seek to change that.
 These bottles allow you to input your water goals, pace your consumption, and track your hydration stats.
 Typically, the bottles range in price from $20-$90.